JonnyAdaptableTools/adaptableblotter-demo/README.md

 ## Help

-Further information about AdapTable is available at our [Website](www.adaptabletools.com) and our [Help Site](https://adaptabletools.zendesk.com/hc/en-us)
+Further information about AdapTable is available at our [Website](www.adaptabletools.com) and our our collection of 'Read Me' Docs ([full list here](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable/readme/readme-list.md)).

 Developers can learn how to access AdapTable programmatically at [AdapTable Developer Documentation](https://api.adaptableblotter.com)

+> Previously the main source of AdapTable Help was our [Zendesk Pages](https://adaptabletools.zendesk.com/hc/en-us) but these have been replaced by these 'Read Me' docs and the Developer Documentation that is automatically produced and therefore always up to date.

 ## Support